 The Beginning of Dread

-Well, first off, let me say I own none of the characters or worlds involved.
+Well, first off, let me say I own none of the characters or worlds involved, including, but not limited to Harry Potter or Superman.
 Second, this may or may not get updated- I'm serious!
 It's a brainstorm.
 I may have used up all the brain in the storm.
 Thirdly, no, I'm not abandoning anything else.
 The other stuff is just... tricky.
 It's taking a bit of time to wrap my mind around them.
 In some cases a lot.
 But nothing will get left behind, even the Dresden story.
 Poor Willow!

 As always, enjoy!